Raju1998060745/RAG-assistant/README.md

-# RAG Agent for MyPortfolio
+# RAG Agent

-This project is a Retrieval-Augmented Generation (RAG) agent designed to answer questions about the portfolio owner.
+This project is a Retrieval-Augmented Generation (RAG) agent designed to answer questions about the owner.
 It utilizes embedding functions and a database to retrieve and generate accurate responses.
 This is currently a work in progress.

 ## Features